programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

       --file-api=STRING                        API used to upload files.
 Leave empty to not upload files. "put": restore tool uploads files synchronous. "rput": target server loads files from remote URLs. "rput_leave": target server stores remote URLs, no data is copied to storage. "rput" and "rput_leave" are faster, "put" might take long.
-      --file-api-append-to-url-query=STRING    Append to eas urls (use this to pass an access token to fylr backends). ? or & is prefixed to this as needed.
+      --file-api-access-token=STRING           Use this to pass an access token to fylr backends.
+This is needed to load files from fylr source instances.
+It appends the "access_token" query parameter to the remote url of files, and removes the "x-fylr-signature" query parameter.
       --file-version=STRING                    Set to version to use for upload. "original" might take long for "put".
 Use "preview" for test runs.
       --upload-versions                        Set to true, to not produce local preview versions, but instead upload the source versions.
 The upload method is used for versions the same way as for the original.